steve-giles/ckeditorApp/README.md

 # CkeditorApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.
+Demonstration of how to implement the CKEditor using Angular.

 ## Development server